 Schools and early childcare centers (ECEs) inspire our children to collaborate, read, write, solve problems, explore science, history, language, and art.
 Healthy, dynamic learning environments motivate development of healthy behaviors; provide the opportunity for each child to explore their place and impact on Earth; and stimulate their desire to protect the world we all share.

 School buildings have the power to make learning easier or more difficult.
 A room brightly lit with natural light, clean air, air temperature that’s not to hot or not too cold, and one void of air contaminants gives children the ability to think without hindrance.
-Schools whose administration, teachers, and student bodies actively conserve water, energy, and other natural resources, either by design or behavior become district leaders.
+Schools whose administration, teachers, and students actively conserve water, energy, and other natural resources, either by design or behavior, become district leaders.

+Connecting Schools & Community.
 Administrations supporting strong parent and local business involvement…tutoring, mentoring, or working together with students in schoolyards and gardens…build healthy, strong, resilient communities.
 The value of our shared resource...schools...cannot be understated.
 Using our schools as a shared asset is a benefit for the whole community!

 I encourage you to visit the following websites, select several to become your favorites,* and implement their concepts a little at a time, building on your school’s successes.
 Please contact me for specific help or ideas!

 Green Ribbon Schools, U.S. Department of Education